application-operator/application-operator/README.md

 ## Developer notes

-This operator was built using the operator-sdk - the CRDs are generated.
+This operator was built using kubebuilder